-About the Instructor:
+About the course author and coordinator:

 Eugene Pinsky received his B.A. in Mathematics from Harvard University and his Ph.D. in Computer Science from Columbia University.
 He has taught extensively both in academia and industry.
 His research interests are in performance analysis and computational algorithms in data science and machine learning with emphasis on computational finance and programmatic advertising.